Can the Citroen C5 Aircross inject a little fun into the crossover segment? Find out in our in-depth review.

 Citroen C5 Aircross – read before buying your next car

-When Citroen launched the first C5 in 2001, it did little to impact the dominance of German executive saloons in Europe.
+When Citroen launched the first C5 in 2001, it did little to affect the dominance of German executive saloons in Europe.
 So, Citroen chose to take a different path, evolving its saloon into a comfortable, practical and increasingly design-focused crossover that tends to the needs of families and commuters alike.

 Citroen C5 Aircross design and looks